Cookie Run: OvenSmash: How to Build Tiger Lily Cookie (Best Setup)

 • Value clean survival over risky trades; Tiger Lily’s real spike comes later.

-Bush play is especially important in this phase.
-Tiger Lily benefits from starting exchanges on her terms, and hidden positioning reduces the amount of return fire she takes while setting up.
-If an area is contested, use ranged pressure first rather than stepping directly into close range.
+Bush play matters most in this phase.
+Tiger Lily wants to start exchanges on her terms, and hidden positioning reduces the return fire she takes while setting up.
+If an area is contested, use ranged pressure first rather than stepping straight into close range.
 Her early game is functional, but it is not where the build earns its reputation.

 How to play Tiger Lily after Level 6

-A stable combat sequence looks like this: open with Spear of the Wilds to force movement or shave HP, use Tiger Dash to correct your angle or collapse on a target that has already drifted forward, then trigger Feral Awakening when you can immediately continue attacking.
-This order matters.
-If you activate the ultimate too early, you spend part of its duration closing distance instead of dealing damage.
-If you dash too late, you may lose the attack speed and movement window that makes the engage strong.
+A stable combat sequence looks like this: open with Spear of the Wilds to force movement or shave HP, use Tiger Dash to correct your angle or collapse on a target that has already drifted forward, then trigger Feral Awakening when you can immediately keep attacking.
+The order matters.
+Activate the ultimate too early and you spend part of its duration closing distance instead of dealing damage.
+Dash too late and you lose the attack and movement window that makes the engage strong.

 Once Feral Awakening is active, stay close enough that Butter Tiger cone attacks keep connecting.
 That is the part many players miss.
 The build is not only about Tiger Lily’s own hits.
-It is about sustained contact that converts into more total pressure through Butter Tiger, while the healing-on-hit and shield generation help you remain in the fight longer than a normal marksman should.
+It is about sustained contact that converts into more total pressure through Butter Tiger, while the healing-on-hit and shield generation keep you in the fight longer than a normal Marksman should manage.
 Short trades waste part of the form.
 Longer, controlled trades are where the build becomes efficient.

 The key word is controlled.
 Tiger Lily is still not a tank.
 If the enemy team is sitting on crowd control, save Tiger Dash until that threat is committed or clearly unavailable.
 Her mobility makes her hard to catch, but only if you have not already spent the movement tool at the wrong time.